Updated September 2023

 g) Without affecting any other right or remedy available to us, we may terminate the contract with immediate effect by giving written notice if you fail to pay any amount due under the contract on the due date for payment or if there is a change of Control of your business.

-a) Data Protection Laws are applicable and binding on the Client, the Supplier and/or the Services.
+a) Data Protection Laws are applicable and binding on the Customer, the Supplier and/or the Services.
 The relevant Laws in the United Kingdom are:

-ii) the General Data Protection Regulations (EU) 2016/679 which comes into force on 25 May 2018, and/or any corresponding or equivalent national laws or regulations which subsequently come into force.
+ii) the General Data Protection Regulations (EU) 2016/679 which came into force on 25 May 2018, and/or any corresponding or equivalent national laws or regulations which subsequently come into force.

-b) The Client and the Supplier acknowledge that for the purposes of the Data Protection Act 1998, the Client is the Data Controller and the Supplier is the data processor in respect of any Personal Data.
+b) The Customer and the Supplier acknowledge that for the purposes of the Data Protection Act 2018, the Customer is the Data Controller and the Supplier is the data processor in respect of any Personal Data.

-c) The Supplier shall process the Personal Data only in accordance with the Client’s instructions from time to time and shall not process the Personal Data for any purposes other than those expressly authorised by the Client.
+c) The Supplier shall process the Personal Data only in accordance with the Customer’s instructions and shall not process the Personal Data for any purposes other than those expressly authorised by the Customer.

-d) The Supplier shall take reasonable steps to ensure the reliability of all its employees who have access to the Personal Data.
+e) The Supplier shall take reasonable steps to ensure the reliability of all its systems and employees who have access to the Personal Data.

 (1) the harm that might result from such unauthorised or unlawful processing or accidental loss, destruction or damage; and

 (2) take reasonable steps to ensure compliance with those measures.